 Is Professional Assistance Needed?

 While professional assistance is not required to create a lady bird deed, it is highly recommended that one seeks counsel from a Medicaid planner when using this type of deed as an estate planning tool for Medicaid.
 While only a handful of states allow them, each state has its own requirements that must be met in order for the lady bird deed to be valid.
 In addition, it is important that one use the correct life estate form for the state in which they reside.
 Incorrectly establishing an enhanced life estate deed can have a negative impact.
 For instance, it can potentially result in Medicaid disqualification or the state collecting reimbursement of funds from the home after the death of the Medicaid recipient.
 Click here to locate an experienced Medicaid planner in the area in which you reside.

 Alternatives to Lady Bird Deeds

-If the state in which one resides does not allow lady bird deeds, there are other ways for one to protect his / her home from Medicaid’s estate recovery program for a loved one.
-For instance, there is the caregiver exemption, which provides a way for a Medicaid applicant’s home to be transferred to an adult caretaker child without a period of Medicaid ineligibility.
+If the state in which one resides does not allow lady bird deeds, there are other ways for one to protect their home from Medicaid’s estate recovery program for a loved one.
+For instance, there is the child caregiver exemption, which provides a way for a Medicaid applicant’s home to be transferred to an adult caretaker child without a period of Medicaid ineligibility.
 There is also a sibling exemption, which allows the transfer of the home to a brother or sister without violating Medicaid’s look back rule.
 Another option exists, but it must be done well in advance of the need for long-term care Medicaid, as it violates Medicaid’s look back period.
 This option is a Medicaid asset protection trust (MAPT), a type of irrevocable (cannot be altered or cancelled) trust that protects one’s assets from Medicaid.
 If planning to utilize any of these options, it is highly recommended that one consult with a Medicaid planning professional.
 Find an experienced Medicaid planner here.